Get instant quote

 Design for manufacturability and parts for production

 Design for manufacturing or manufacturability (DFM) refers to an engineering method of creating a part or tool with a design-first focus, enabling a final product that is more effective and cheaper to produce.
-Hubs’ automatic DFM analysis enables engineers and designers to create, iterate, simplify, and optimize parts before they are made, making the entire manufacturing process more efficient.
+Protolabs Network's automatic DFM analysis enables engineers and designers to create, iterate, simplify, and optimize parts before they are made, making the entire manufacturing process more efficient.
 By designing parts that are easier to manufacture, production time and costs can be reduced, as can the risk of error and defects in final parts.

 Tips for using DFM analysis to minimize the costs of your production run